The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 HOW TO GET TO AND FROM SRI LANKA

 Right now, the main gateway to the country is Bandaranaike International Airport, at Katunayake, 30km north of the capital Colombo.
-The main frustration with the airport is the distance to Colombo - in traffic it can take over an hour to arrive into Colombo Fort.
+The main frustration with the airport is the distance to Colombo - in traffic, it can take over an hour to arrive at Colombo Fort.

 BOOK | Use Skyscanner to find the best price

-We’d suggest booking a taxi into Colombo (around LKR 2,500).
+We’d suggest booking a taxi to Colombo (around LKR 2,500).
 Taxis are regulated from the airport and prices are almost always fixed, so you can be comfortable knowing you’re not being ripped off.

 For cheaper fares, budget airlines such as Air Asia operate the route through Kuala Lumpur.